bill-l-wang/abp.beginner/README.md

-# Try to add a project that based on abp vnext.
+Trying to add a project which based on abp vnext.